cis-ds/course-site/content/homework/explore-data/index.md

 # Submit the assignment

-Your assignment should be submitted as an R Markdown document using the `github_document` format. **Don't know what an R Markdown document is?
+Your assignment should be submitted as an Quarto document using the `github_document` format. **Don't know what an Quarto document is?
 [Read this!](http://rmarkdown.rstudio.com/lesson-1.html) Or [this!](http://r4ds.had.co.nz/r-markdown.html)** I have included starter files for you to modify to complete the assignment, so you are not beginning completely from scratch.

 Follow instructions on [homework workflow](/faq/homework-guidelines/#homework-workflow).